 Hands-Off Workflow

-Building Trust Through Guardrails, Not Hope
+Building Trust Through Guardrails

 TL;DR: 12 commits, 6,500 lines of code, 4 hours 6 minutes — merged cleanly.

-With all the guardrails in place, could an agent safely handle a fairly complex cleanup task end-to-end?
+The experiment: with all the guardrails in place, could an agent safely handle a fairly complex cleanup task end-to-end?

 The rules are boring by design:

-1. Spec first — objectives, non-goals, touchpoints, tests, rollback plan
+1. Spec first: objectives, non-goals, touchpoints, tests, rollback plan

 2. Agent executes the spec, not vibes

-• build → type-check → lint → unit → integration → smoke
+3. Checks at every boundary: build → type-check → lint → unit → integration → smoke

 4. Observability before merge